 - Construction license agreements

-Additionally, Mr. Pallaci has been recognized by several organizations for his construction law practice.
+Mr. Pallaci has been recognized by several organizations for his construction law practice.
 He retains an AV Rating from Martindale-Hubbell, distinction as a Top Rated Construction Litigation Attorney with “Rising Star” status from 2012-2019 from Super Lawyers, and a rating of 10 from AVVO.
+He has also engaged in the construction community for the entirety of his career, publishing several works and giving multiple presentations on construction-related topics.

-He also engages the community on the Expert Center, where he’s answered 10 questions since joining with a 5 star rating.
+He also engages the community in the Levelset Expert Center.
 Along with the answers he’s provided, you can find a collection of helpful and informative articles that he’s authored on his Expert Center profile.
-Here are a few of his most recent answers:
+Here are a few of his recent answers:

 - Can a subcontractor file a mechanics lien when payment has not been made?